PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/consistent_hashing/index.md

 ![](images/ring_new_server_added.png)
 <p align="center"><i>Cache 3 was added and the only partition of the cached data that a client won't find in the next request before it is cached in another cache server is the cached contents for mysite.com</i></p>

-At this time, the contents for each url are stored only in a single server, if higher durability is needed, the contents could be stored in more than one of the servers.
+At this time, the contents for each url are stored only in a single server, if higher fault-tolerance is needed, the contents could be stored in more than one of the servers.
 The data could be replicated to the next `n` servers instead of the first server in the clockwise direction or more than one hash function could be used to find which servers should have the data.

 ![](images/replication_1.png)
 <p align="center"><i>The contents of example.com are stored in Cache Cache 1, Cache 0 and Cache 3 at the same time</i></p>

-Cache servers that have more resources should be able to store more data and handle more requests, at the moment the resources a cache server has are ignored.

-It is possible to use amount of resources a cache server has to decide how many times it appears in the ring, servers with more resources appear more times causing more requests to be sent to it because more hash values are going to be located near it.
+Since hash functions are being used to place servers in the ring, it is possible that some serves end up responsible for larger sections of the ring.
+It is possible to decrease the change of a single server being responsible for a large section of the ring by using virtual servers, meaning that each server will appear in several locations of the ring.
+The use of virtual servers also allows cache servers that have more resources to store more data and handle more requests, a server that has more resources can appear more times than other servers for example.
 A way to decide where to place the same server is to use more than once hash function to find the server location in the ring.
-Servers that appear in the ring more than once are usually referred to as virtual servers.

 ![](images/virtual_servers.png)
 <p align="center"><i>Cache 1 appears more than once in the ring because it has enough resources to handle 3 times more the number of requests other servers can handle</i></p>